Build This Video Game In One Hour Even If This Is Your First Time Programming And Use It Again Later To Continue Learning

 The normal way to learn programming is to study topics individually until you have enough knowledge to do something with.
 Until then, about all you can build are samples that don’t really do anything.
 In other words, you could learn things like variables, loops, if statements, methods, and classes until you had a working knowledge of all of them before building anything.

 Instead, you might be the type of person who learns best when you see something working that’s more than just a sample.
-You’ll see a lot of things in this class that we won’t have time to fully explore.
-So I’ve kept the program simple and short on purpose.

-It’s meant to show you some of what’s to come but still be small enough that you can learn something.
+It’s meant to show you some of what’s to come in other classes but still be small enough that you can learn something.
 It’s a racing game but don’t expect fancy graphics or sound effects.
 There will be other classes that explore topics in detail and others that build more elaborate projects.

 You’ll create a simple text-based racing game in this class that has all the main elements of a full featured game.
 It will handle input, update the state of the game, and display the game in a simple game loop.
 Your game will have collision detection so it will know when the car crashes into a wall.